Tullis Onstott - About Me

 The principal focuses of his research projects are the activity and survival of bacteria and other microorganisms in the deep subsurface (> 0.5 km) of continents, in the shallow permafrost deposits in the polar region and in shallow aquifer sediments.
 Among the questions his research group address are: 1) How do subsurface microorganisms evolve and what role do subsurface viromes play in evolution?
 2) What constrains the diversity and abundance of microorganisms?
 3) What role does radiation play as an energy source for life?
 4) What types of organic compounds are utilized by subsurface microorganisms and by what processes?
 5) How does the methane and nitrogen cycles interact in the subsurface?
 6) How will global climate warming impact the methane cycle in the Arctic and in Antarctica.
 7) What controls the upper temperature limit of life?
 8) How do microbial redox processes control the migration of arsenic in groundwater?

-Currently, his group is involved in four field projects, the first situated in the Canadian Arctic and the second sited in the world’s deepest mines in South Africa, the third in the Siberian permafrost deposits and the fourth in shallow groundwater sites in the state of New Jersey.
+Currently, his group is involved in four field projects, the first situated in the deepest mine in North America and the second sited in the world’s deepest mines in South Africa, the third in the Siberian permafrost deposits and the fourth in shallow groundwater sites in the state of New Jersey.
 These projects seek to address fundamental scientific questions regarding bacteria/rock/environment interactions while at the same time developing applications of this information that will benefit mankind.